FNakano/CFA/projetos/AsyncioTryout/README.md

 ## Results 2

 `music.py` is a synchronous library to play a song.
 It deals with music concepts (more details in https://github.com/FNakano/CFA/tree/master/projetos/AsyncioTryout#about-musicpy ).

+Attach a passive buzzer between pin 27 and GND to hear the tones.

-Copy file to device an play it with
+Copy file to device an play it with:

 ```python
 import music